 If your foundation starts to deteriorate, effects can spread all throughout your home.
 It’s not unusual to see warped doors, cracks in interior walls, and new problems with the roof.

 Unfortunately, there are a lot of myths out there about foundation repair.
 Many people are not sure what to do when they suspect something might be amiss with their foundation.
-To protect their investment, homeowners should understand the basics about foundation health.
+To protect their investment, homeowners should understand the basics of foundation health.

 Here are the top five myths about foundation repair and the facts you need to know.